Padre Dam achieve open and honest dialogue with staff

 The results

 Padre Dam already had extremely high participation rates on the Jostle platform (98% of employees sign in each month), but this initiative did something even more powerful: it encouraged honest and open communication.
-Padre Dam believes that input from all employees is vital to a successful workplace culture, and the Jostle intranet is the key component for these discussions.
+Padre Dam believes that input from all employees is vital to a successful workplace culture and that Jostle is the key component for these discussions.

-This campaign is just one aspect of Padre Dam’s overall strategy for improving communication via their intranet.
+This campaign is just one aspect of Padre Dam’s overall strategy for improving communication via their employee platform.

 Overall, the Pipeline consists of: